MicrosoftDocs/mixed-reality/mixed-reality-docs/CONTRIBUTING.md

 # Contributing to Windows Mixed Reality developer documentation

-Welcome to the private repo for Hydrogen developer documentation!
-Any articles you create or edit in this repo **will not be visible to the public.** Hydrogen docs are now on the docs.microsoft.com platform, which uses GitHub-flavored Markdown.
+Welcome to the public repo for Windows Mixed Reality developer documentation!
+Any articles you create or edit in this repo **will be visible to the public.** Windows Mixed reality docs are now on the docs.microsoft.com platform, which uses GitHub-flavored Markdown.
 This page covers the basic steps and guidelines for contributing, as well as links to Markdown basics.
 Thank you for your contribution!

 ## Before you start

-If you don't already have one, you'll need to create a GitHub account and link it to your Microsoft identity.
+If you don't already have one, you'll need to create a GitHub account and link it to your Microsoft identity (if you're a Microsoft employee).
 You can find instructions on [this page](https://docs.microsoft.com/en-us/contribute/help-crr/help-content/contribute/contribute-get-started-setup-github).
 Taking these steps is important as the publishing system is tied to GitHub and you'll be listed as either author or contributor to each article using your GitHub alias.

-The linked page also has instructions on setting up a Liveyre account.
-You don't need to set this up right now, but when documentation goes public you'll use Livefyre to interact with public comments on each article.

 ## Editing an existing article